elenana7arova/ToursDB/README.md

 Also the tables are connected.
 For example every hotel is associated with a city, every tour is associated with a hotel and its city.
 Also vouchers connect clients with tours.

-When you delete some connected information it also deletes from associated objects.
+When you delete some connected information it is also deleted from associated objects.
 If you edit some connected information it also affects all of the associated objects.

 Made on SWIFT 5 with Realm.